Syria at U.N. compares militant onslaught to 9/11 attacks

-UNITED NATIONS (Reuters) - Syria’s foreign minister on Monday compared what he described as an invasion of foreign terrorists across his country to the September 11, 2001, attacks on the United States, remarks that Washington dismissed as offensive and disingenuous.
+UNITED NATIONS (Reuters) - Syria’s foreign minister on Monday compared what he described as an invasion of foreign terrorists across his country to the September 11, 2001, attacks on the United States.

 In a speech to the annual meeting of the U.N.
 General Assembly in New York, Syrian Foreign Minister Walid al-Moualem also said that “terrorists from more than 83 countries are engaged in the killing of our people and our army under the appeal of global Takfiri jihad.”

-“There is no civil war in Syria, but it is a war against terror that recognizes no values, nor justice, nor equality, and disregards any rights or laws,” Moualem said.

-The United Nations says more than 100,000 people have been killed in Syria’s 2-1/2 year conflict.
-It began in March 2011 when the government tried to crush pro-democracy protests and eventually became a full-scale war.
+The United Nations says more than 100,000 people have been killed in Syria’s 2-1/2 year civil war.
+The uprising began in March 2011 when the government tried to crush pro-democracy protests.
 Now more than half of Syria’s 20 million people need aid.

 “The people of New York have witnessed the devastations of terrorism, and were burned with the fire of extremism and bloodshed, the same way we are suffering now in Syria,” Moualem said, referring to the September 11 attacks that brought down the World Trade Center and damaged the Pentagon.